Summer of 85: Production

 In June 2019, it was announced that Félix Lefebvre, Benjamin Voisin and Philippine Velge had joined the cast of the film, with François Ozon directing from a screenplay he wrote.
-Principal photography began in May 2019.
+Principal photography began in May 2019 (from 27 May to 21 June).

+Shooting took place from 28 May to 26 June 2019 in Tréport in Normandy for the beach, sailing and shop scenes, and in Eu and Yport for the homes of the boys.

+The film was shot using Super 16 stock, which Ozon had used for his early short films.

 Release

 The film was set to premiere at the Cannes Film Festival in May 2020, prior to its cancellation due to the COVID-19 pandemic.
 It was released in France on 14 July 2020.
 In September 2020, Music Box Films acquired U.S. distribution rights to the film.
 It screened at the 2020 Toronto International Film Festival on 13 September 2020.
 It was released in the United States on 18 June 2021.